alljoyn/extras-webdocs/docs/develop/building/linux/build-source.md

 Junit is a testing framework for Java and 4.9 or newer is required when building the Alljoyn Java bindings.

 1. Navigate to https://github.com/junit-team/junit/wiki/Download-and-Install
-2. Download the jar file "junit-4.12.jar" and copy it to usr/share/java/junit-4.12 from the Downloads folder:
-3. Click on junit.jar link.
+2. Click on junit.jar link.
-4. Click on the ‘jar’ link next version 4.12.
+3. Click on the ‘jar’ link next version 4.12.
-5. Save the file to Downloads.
+4. Save the file to Downloads.
-6. Open a terminal window and run the following commands.
+5. Open a terminal window and run the following commands.

 ```sh
 $ cd $HOME/Downloads